sum-catnip/padantic/readme.md

-﻿# Padantic
+# Padantic
-CLI tool for exploiting ALL sorts of padding oracles.
+fast as fuck CLI tool for exploiting ALL sorts of padding oracles.

+## Optimizations

+- Block level multithreading
+- Guesses follow a priority list which is initialized to english letter frequencies and automatically readjusted as new bytes get found
+- Last PAD bytes take a maximum of BLOCKSIZE tries

 ## Usage
 The oracle - in this case - is actually a command you supply,